Elephant 6: Background and formation

 When the four friends graduated high school, they dispersed to different cities in the United States, but continued to mail tapes to each other.
-Schneider moved to Denver, Colorado and formed The Apples in Stereo in 1992, while Doss, Hart, and Mangum moved to Athens, Georgia.
+Schneider moved to Denver, Colorado and formed a band called the Apples in 1992 with Jim McIntyre, Hilarie Sidney and Chris Parfitt.
+Doss, Hart, and Mangum moved to Athens, Georgia.
 The three were drawn to the city's burgeoning music scene, and played in a band called the Synthetic Flying Machine.
 While in Athens, the group began collaborating with New York musician Julian Koster.
 In 1993, the Synthetic Flying Machine evolved into a band called the Olivia Tremor Control, and the band gained local attention for their psychedelic sound, which was in contrast to the prevalent grunge sound of the 1990s.

 In the 1990s, bands joined Elephant 6 through invitation.
 Inspired by the Surrealist Manifestos, members of the collective issued their own manifesto in small hand-drawn catalogs, found within early releases.
 According to Schneider: "We wanted [to find] these little pockets of people in different cities who listened to Pavement and the Beach Boys and were recording on 4-tracks."
 Schneider notes that another way a band may join is by simply having a similar sound.
 He uses Beulah as an example, and in reference to the band's sound, he said: "This is a kindred spirit.
 This is Elephant 6."

-In Denver, Schneider formed a band called the Apples (later known as the Apples in Stereo) with Jim McIntyre, Hilarie Sidney and Chris Parfitt.
 Schneider created a record label called the Elephant 6 Recording Company as a vehicle for the Apples music, and in 1993, the first recording released on the label was an extended play titled Tidal Wave.
 Around this time, Mangum left the Olivia Tremor Control, and became a vagabond.
 While living in Seattle, Mangum released the song "Everything Is" on Cher Doll Records in 1994, and was the first member of the collective to have their music released on a mainstream label, although the release was not directly affiliated with the Elephant 6 collective and did not feature the Elephant 6 logo.
 Mangum released the song under the name Neutral Milk Hotel.
+The Apples were later known as the Apples in Stereo.